BartekMazurek/python3-experiments/readme.md

 ### 2 - Access bash in python container

-> docker exec -it python bash
+> docker exec -it python3 bash

 ***